DoubleDeez/MDFramework/README.md

 To call a command on the server from the client, prefix the command with `ServerCommand`, for example `ServerCommand Disconnect`.

+You can override `IsConsoleAvailable()` on your GameInstance implementation to change when the console is available, by default it's only available in DEBUG builds.

 ## Logging
 MDLog proivdes various levels of logging and allows you to have separate log levels of logging for console and file.
 Each category can be set independently.